5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Display

-Min FHD 15” screen: Chances are you’ll be either ssh’ing into a more powerful machine or using the cloud later at some point so the extra screen space becomes super useful to see longer pieces of commands at a time.
+Min FHD 15” screen: Chances are you’ll be either ssh’ing into a more powerful machine or using the cloud at some point thus you want extra screen space to see longer pieces of commands at a time.
+The higher the resolution, the higher the gains in screen area.
+The difference a QHD display makes over a FHD display is HUGE especially for coding/data science.

 OSX